brumocas/Maze_Solver_RL/README.md

 # Maze Solver with Reinforcement Learning (RL) using Reward Shaping in Unity

-This project demonstrates a **Maze Solver** game built with **Reinforcement Learning (RL)** using **Reward Shaping** techniques, developed as part of a University unit.
-The goal of this project is to solve a maze by training an AI agent using RL, improving its decision-making process through reward shaping to navigate efficiently from the start to the end point.
+This project demonstrates a **Maze Solver** game built with **Reinforcement Learning (RL)** using **Reward Shaping** techniques, developed as part of Advanced Topics on Intelligent Systems for FEUP university.
+The goal of this project is to solve a maze by training an AI agent using RL, improving its decision-making process through reward shaping to navigate efficiently.

 ### Key Features:
 - **Reinforcement Learning**: The AI agent learns optimal movement strategies through trial and error.